 Types of Abuse

-Relationship abuse is a pattern of behaviors used to gain or maintain power and control over a partner, which can manifest in a number of ways, and there’s usually more than one form of abusive behavior occurring in an abusive relationship.
+Relationship abuse is a pattern of behaviors used to gain or maintain power and control over a partner.
+This can manifest in different ways.
+Multiple types of abuse usually occur in an abusive relationship.

-- You may be experiencing physical abuse if your partner has or repeatedly does any of the following abusive behaviors:
+- You might be experiencing physical abuse if your partner has or repeatedly does any of the following abusive behaviors:

 - Pull your hair or punch, slap, kick, bite, choke, or smother you.